-- 7. Why do we need to balance a chemical equation? - Ans.
-In a balanced chemical equation, the number of atoms of each element in the reactants are equal to the number of atoms in the products. - 8.
+- 10. Why do we need to balance a chemical equation? - Ans.
+In a balanced chemical equation, the number of atoms of each element in the reactants are equal to the number of atoms in the products. - 11.
 What do you mean by aqueous solution? - Ans.
-An aqueous solution is a solution in which water is the solvent. - 9.
+An aqueous solution is a solution in which water is the solvent. - 12.
 Why is souring of milk a chemical change? - Ans.
 Souring of milk involves the formation of new products with different properties.
-So, it is a chemical change. - 10.
+So, it is a chemical change. - 13.
 Why do we store silver chloride in a dark coloured bottle? - Ans.
-Silver chloride is stored in a dark coloured bottle because it reacts with sunlight and decomposes to form silver metal and chlorine gas. - 11.
+Silver chloride is stored in a dark coloured bottle because it reacts with sunlight and decomposes to form silver metal and chlorine gas. - 14.
 Why do we add a few drops of dilute sulphuric acid to water prior to electrolysis? - Ans.
-To increase the conductivity of water a few drops of sulphuric acid is added to it prior to electrolysis.
+To increase the conductivity of water a few drops of sulphuric acid is added to it prior to electrolysis. - 15.
+"Dil.
+HCl is added to Zn granules."
+How will you prove that chemical change has taken place here?
+Support your response with two arguments.